Types of Indian Railways Trains

 AC Superfast Trains

-AC Superfast Trains are completely air-conditioned rail services operated by the Indian railway.
+AC Superfast Trains are completely air-conditioned rail services operated by the Indian Railway.
 These trains have the highest priority over the regular passenger and mail trains on the tracks.
 It doesn't halt at the smaller stations in order to reduce the travel time.
 Passengers will get the bedroll for free when traveling with AC Superfast.

 Mountain Railways